 Now Your Loops are Ready to Sell

-Now that your loops and samples are ready to be available to customers, there are many producers that think if they just advertise on their own social media platform that they will start selling.
-If you had one million followers and carry the name of Sony, that might work.
+There are many producers that think if they just advertise on their own social media platform that they will start to sell beats.
+If you had ONE MILLION followers and carry the name of Sony, that might work.
 But if you really were Sony, you would not be making loops.

-A) Social Media is the place where you will do your most effective marketing.
+- Social Media is the place where you will do your most effective marketing.
 YouTube is number one for selling music loops; followed by Facebook and Instagram

 These companies are platforms that have big following bases.
 If they agree to promote your product on their social media, your loops will be seen by their followers.
 For every sale you make, you will split the profits with them.

 Many music producers do not want to split the profits: But consider that you will be making a lot more money than what you are paying them.
 Just like you want to get paid for your services, the people offering their music services deserve to get paid too.

 Constantly promote your products.
 You must always create and put out new mixes.
 Just like the music artist on tour has to constantly come up with new albums if they want to continue to sell music and make money with music.

 Follow music artists and rappers on Instagram.
 Direct message 100 accounts a day offering them a buy one beat get three free offers.

 Expect no responses, rude responses, and no sales for four months at least.